EJFleet/PP2/README.md

 The colour palette was created using the [Coolors](https://coolors.co/) website.
 I checked the accessibility of the colours on [Deque University](https://dequeuniversity.com/rules/axe/4.9/color-contrast) and adjusted the accent colour (orange) to improve the contrast.

 The main colours are green for the background (with a gradient that gets lighter from left to right) and orange for the buttons.
+The colours were chosen for a clean, fresh look with good contrast and with accessibility at the forefront.

 ![Colour palette for the site](documentation/feature-screenshots/cooking-quiz-palette2.png)